falkosch/tic-tac-toe-azure/README.md

 ## Implementation

 The UI of the [client](./tic-tac-toe-client) is implemented with ReactJS.
-However, the game logic is implemented as being independent of that, so that it is easy to port to other application frameworks as well.
+However, the game logic and the agents are implemented as being independent of React, so that it is easy to port it to other application frameworks as well.

+The AI agents learn while you play with them.
+On a completed game, the altered state is persisted.
+Either the IndexedDB or the local storage of the web browser is selected as target storage.
+When you leave the website and return later on, the persisted state is loaded.
+When there is no persisted state for an agent, then the pretrained agent data is loaded.

 The [Azure Function player type](./TicTacToeGame) is implemented in C# and .Net Core 2.2.